How do Liquid Level Temperature Sensors Work?

 The difference between a thermistor and an RTD generally comes down to the material from which the conductive element is made.
 An RTD will usually have a metal conductor and a thermistor will use an element made from ceramic or a polymer.
 This difference in material provides a different temperature response and that can make these different types of temperature sensors good for different applications.

 If you need to measure both liquid level and temperature, then it is important to make sure that you are using the right combination of sensors.
-Many of the sensors and switches are designed to be fitted together and it is possible to find combination liquid level temperature sensors that come in a range of different configurations.
+Many of the liquid temperature gauges and switches are designed to be fitted together and it is possible to find combination liquid level temperature sensors that come in a range of different configurations.
 Short of that, they can also be custom made to meet the specific needs of different industrial and commercial practices.

 / news and updates